 To tag along with Danziger is to enter a parallel reality where hopes have been crushed, opportunities missed and projects discontinued.
 Danziger sees Mishmeret Yesha as a hedge on the future, a modest attempt to reverse the worrisome trends of what he sees as Israel's gradual capitulation to Palestinian terrorism.

 In addition to training rapid response teams, Mishmeret Yesha also has established a factory in Beit El that designs and produces bullet-proof vests.
 The factory, which employs six full-time workers, provides vests to reserve soldiers free of charge.
-During the Second Lebanon War the extent of the dearth in basic military equipment, especially for reservists, became clear and Mishmeret Yesha increased production to try to meet demand.
+During the Second Lebanon War the extent of the dearth in basic military especially equipment, for reservists. became clear and Mishmeret Yesha increased production to try to meet demand.

 Mishmeret Yesha is also involved in various "agricultural projects" designed to maintain a Jewish presence in Judea and Samaria.
 The largest is in the Shiloh bloc.
-All around settlements such as Shvut Rahel and Adei Ad, Mishmeret Yesha has cleared large swaths of
+All around settlements such as Shvut Rahel and Adei Ad, Mishmeret Yesha has cleared large swaths of land and planted thousands of dunams of grapes.

-'Instead of fighting

-like proud Jews in

-homeland, the IDF

-has been inundated

-with the Christian

-morality of turning

-happening in Sderot'

-- Benny Gal

-the other cheek.

-Look at what is their rightful land and planted thousands of dunams of grapes.
 It also has fields around the Hebron and Itamar areas and has invested in flocks of sheep.

 Danziger, the driving force behind Mishmeret Yesha, immigrated in 1972 at 19 from Williamsburg, Brooklyn, a neighborhood with a predominantly Black and Puerto Rican community.
-The Danzigers were the only white family who lived on Rush Street.
-The brownstone from which young Israel could see the Manhattan skyline across the East River has been replaced by the Roberto Clemente Housing Project.
+The Danzigers were the only white family who Rush Street.
+The lived on brownstone from which young Israel could see the Manhattan skyline across the East River has been replaced by the Roberto Clemente Housing Project.

 "As early as I can remember I felt strange, out of place, in Williamsburg," he recalls.
 "Everything about those people was weird, the way they reacted to things.
 I did not know why I had that feeling."

 Danziger relates an incident from the summer of 1969 which set in motion the process that eventually brought him here.
 He was working during school vacation conducting interviews for the census bureau.
 One day he was standing on a stoop in a predominately black neighborhood interviewing a family.
 Suddenly, he saw a little girl run into the street.
 At the same moment, a truck sped by, hitting the girl and killing her instantly.
 Out of the car jumped a hassid who began running in the direction of the Satmar synagogue.
 A group of black men ran after him.